Slavery and Human Trafficking Statement, 2019

-This statement and our ESG policy have been approved by our group’s board of directors of the Company’s corporate parent.
+This Statement and our ESG Policy have been approved at Coller Capital’s group level, by the board of directors of the Company’s corporate parent.

 Coller Capital reviews its business and supply chains on an ongoing basis to identify the main risk areas where slavery or human trafficking could exist.
-This exercise is largely focused on engaging with the firm’s suppliers but also encompasses how these issues are considered during the investment process for funds sponsored by Coller Capital.
+This exercise is largely focused on engaging with the firm’s suppliers but where possible, the firm also reviews risks related to current or prospective investments by Coller Funds.

-When undertaking our annual risk assessment we reviewed published information sources and made use of a third-party database to identify any media criticism of our key suppliers in respect of modern slavery.
+When undertaking and documenting its annual risk assessment, the firm reviewed published information sources and made use of a third-party database to identify any media criticism of key suppliers in respect of modern slavery.

-As far as investments by Coller Funds are concerned, Coller Capital seeks appropriate ESG information on portfolio funds and, to the extent available, underlying investments.
+As far as investments by Coller Funds are concerned, Coller Capital seeks appropriate ESG information on portfolio funds and, to the extent available and relevant, underlying investments.
 This information is integrated into the firm’s analysis, review and decision‐making processes, both before and after making an investment.
-The risk of slavery and human trafficking is one of many ESG factors considered when making investment decisions and is part of Coller Capital’s annual ESG Questionnaire that we ask managers of the funds we invest in to complete on an annual basis.
+The risks of slavery and human trafficking represent one of many ESG factors considered when investment recommendations or decisions are made and are also reflected in Coller Capital’s annual ESG Questionnaire that managers of portfolio funds are asked to complete on an annual basis.

-Consistent with Coller Capital’s role as a private equity secondaries firm, it is important to highlight that the firm’s approach to ESG matters in respect of fund investments varies with the extent of control and the ability to exercise influence in each case.
+Consistent with Coller Capital’s role as a private equity secondaries firm, the firm’s approach to ESG matters in respect of investments by Coller Funds varies with the extent of control and the ability to exercise influence in each case.

 Training and Awareness

-Coller Capital delivers training for employees on slavery and human trafficking and the implications of the Act for the firm’s business.
-Training and awareness materials, prepared by in-house personnel and incorporating information received from external experts, have been provided to key personnel across the firm.
-The firm’s objective in providing training and information is to provide employees with sufficient knowledge and understanding to identify slavery and human trafficking risk factors and highlight the steps taken and planned by the firm to address these risks.
+Coller Capital provides training and information to employees on slavery and human trafficking and the implications of the Act for the firm’s business.
+Awareness-raising materials, which have been prepared by in-house personnel and incorporate information received from external experts, have been provided to key personnel across the firm.
+The firm’s objective in providing training and information is to provide employees with enough knowledge and understanding to identify potential slavery and human trafficking risk factors and to highlight the steps taken and planned by the firm to address these risks.

-As part of our broader engagement activities related to the issue of modern slavery and human trafficking we contributed to the development and promotion of the following during 2017-18:
+As part of its broader engagement activities related to the issues of modern slavery and human trafficking, Coller Capital has contributed to the development and promotion of the following: